edisonlovescodes/easyclips/README.md

 You can trigger it from a toolbar button or background task once uploads finish.

+### Whisper workflow reference

+The repository already contains a production-ready Whisper pipeline inside `youtube-transcript-project/audio_to_video_with_subs.py`.
+That Python script shows the full lifecycle:

+- Loading an OpenAI Whisper model (`whisper.load_model(model_size)`)
+- Transcribing audio to structured segments (`transcribe_audio_with_whisper`)
+- Serialising captions into SRT/ASS formats (functions `build_srt` and `build_ass`)
+- Merging subtitles back into FFmpeg exports

+A browser-friendly port can mirror those steps by swapping the Python calls for `@xenova/transformers`’s Whisper WASM model and emitting Easy Clips caption objects instead of SRT files.

 ## Export Notes

 - Supported inputs: MP4/H.264 video and AAC/MP3 audio.